yugyogeshpawar/ai-ml-python/match-python-assignments.md

-# Python Assignment Questions
+# Python `match-case` Assignment Questions

-## Part A: Beginner Questions (Match Statements & Functions)
+Here are 20 beginner to intermediate level assignment questions on Python's `match-case` statement.

+---

-1. Write a function to print "Hello, World!".
+1. Write a program that uses `match` to check a number from 1 to 7 and print the day of the week.

-2. Create a function that takes two numbers and returns their sum.
+2. Use `match-case` to create a simple calculator that takes two numbers and an operator (+, -, *, /) and performs the operation.

-3. Write a function that returns the square of a number.
+3. Create a program using `match-case` that prints the name of a month based on its number (1-12).

-4. Define a function that checks if a number is even.
+4. Write a program that takes a character input and uses `match-case` to tell if it is a vowel or a consonant.

-5. Write a match statement that prints the day of the week based on a number (1-7).
-6. Use match to check if a number is positive, negative, or zero.
-7. Create a function that takes a name and prints "Hello, name".
-8. Write a function that returns the largest of two numbers.
+5. Write a program to use `match-case` for traffic light signals (red, yellow, green) and print appropriate actions.

+6. Create a menu using `match-case` with options like "Add", "Delete", "View", "Exit".

+7. Use `match-case` to determine the season based on the month number (1-12).

-9. Use match to determine a grade from a letter (A, B, C, D, F).
+8. Write a program using `match-case` to convert a grade (A, B, C, D, F) into a message (e.g., "Excellent", "Good", etc.).

-10. Write a function that returns the factorial of a number.
-11. Create a function that returns the length of a string.
+9. Create a program to identify if a given number is 0, positive, or negative using `match-case`.

+10. Write a `match-case` program to categorize age: child (0-12), teen (13-19), adult (20-64), senior (65+).

+11. Create a program to simulate a basic banking operation like "Deposit", "Withdraw", "Check Balance" using `match-case`.

-12. Use match to select a fruit based on user input.
+12. Use `match-case` to detect the type of triangle based on side values (equilateral, isosceles, scalene).

-13. Define a function that returns True if a string contains "a".
-14. Write a function that takes a list and returns the sum of its elements.
+13. Write a program that takes a single digit (0-9) and prints its word form using `match-case`.

+14. Write a `match-case` program to simulate a rock-paper-scissors game for one player against a computer choice.

-15. Create a function that converts Celsius to Fahrenheit.
+15. Create a program that takes input as a country name and uses `match-case` to print its capital.

-16. Use match to print a message for a given traffic light color.
+16. Use `match-case` to match and print day type for input (e.g., "Monday" → "Weekday", "Sunday" → "Weekend").

-17. Define a function to check if a number is divisible by 3.
-18. Create a function that prints all numbers from 1 to 10.
-19. Write a match case for basic arithmetic operations (+, -, *, /).
-20. Define a function that returns the reverse of a string.
+17. Write a program using `match-case` to identify animal classes (e.g., dog → mammal, eagle → bird, snake → reptile).

+18. Write a program using `match-case` to take a vehicle type and print the number of wheels.

+19. Create a `match-case` program that takes in a month name and prints the number of days in it.

+20. Write a program that takes a keyboard key (like 'w', 'a', 's', 'd') and prints the movement direction in a game using `match-case`.

+---